hotosm/learnosm/beginner/introduction.rst

 and maps can help find solutions to these questions.
 As an exercise, get a pen and paper and draw a map of your town or village.
 What are the most important things to include on the map?
 What is the most important information?
-Spend a few minutes making your map, and when you’re finished, think about why the information you included is important, and who it might be important to.
+Spend a few minutes making your map, and when you're finished, think about why the information you included is important, and who it might be important to.

 .. figure:: ../_static/vill1.jpg